parthian-sterlet/AreaSonic2/README.md

 8. int logic: 1 means stringent requirement for criteria in all columns, 0 means mild requirement for only one of criteria in at least one of columns

 ## 2. Permutations
-The main part of algorithm performing Monte Carlo simulation, three tracks in BED format [area_shuffling_pair_bed.cpp](https://github.com/parthian-sterlet/areasonic2/blob/master/src/area_shuffling_pair_bed.cpp)
+The first mode of the main part of algorithm performing Monte Carlo simulation, three tracks in BED format [area_shuffling_pair_bed.cpp](https://github.com/parthian-sterlet/areasonic2/blob/master/src/area_shuffling_pair_bed.cpp)

 Command line arguments: